bmpbos/sparsedossa/README.md

 ##**Installation**##

-SparseDOSSA can be obtained by either [Download SparseDOSSA](https://bitbucket.org/biobakery/sparsedossa/get/default.zip)
+SparseDOSSA can be obtained by either [installing from Bioconductor](https://bitbucket.org/biobakery/sparsedossa/get/default.zip)

 **OR**